 • Get tools which can help make the job easier.
 For example, instead of making your ISO work in complex documents and spreadsheets to manage the organization's cybersecurity program, consider subscribing to a cybersecurity GRC software application like Tandem, an integrated suite of solutions, designed for ISOs in community financial institutions.

 • Consider outsourcing part of your security operations.
 There are many benefits of outsourcing and more financial institutions turn to cybersecurity consultants every day.
-According to the Tandem State of Cybersecurity Report, the percent of financial institutions who manage their cybersecurity programs with the support of third parties has increased from 70% to 78% since 2019.
-If you're looking for some consultants who can help with your information security, check out our list of Tandem Partners
+According to the Tandem State of Cybersecurity Report, the percentage of financial institutions who manage their cybersecurity programs with the support of third parties has increased from 70% to 78% since 2019.
+If you're looking for some consultants who can help with your information security, check out our list of Tandem Partners.